 Step #2: Don’t Water Weeds

-While it is important to water your flowers to keep them healthy and growing, it is equally important not to water weeds.
-Instead of watering a large area of your garden, be strategic in watering only the areas with your flowers and not areas that could have weed seeds.
+It is important to water your flowers to keep them healthy and growing.
+However, it is equally important not to water weeds.
+Instead of watering a large area of your garden, be strategic in watering.
+You should only water the areas with your flowers and not areas that could have weed seeds.
 Soaker hoses or drip irrigation can help you to water more effectively.
-There is an abundance of weed seeds in the soil; when they get water, they are likely to start growing.
+There is an abundance of weed seeds in the soil.
+And, when they get water, they are likely to start growing.
 Depriving them of water will impede their development.

 Step #3: Pull Out Those Babies